Blunk-electronic/ET/doc/schematic.rst

 #.
 Renaming a Net

-	- A strand on the current sheet:
+	- A single particular strand on the current sheet:

 	|VNS| n s